PierreV2002/apc-code/README.md

 Open Eclipse.
 Set as workspace mcpdir (The location of the source code folder)\eclipse

-# Decompiling sources
-This version of MCP can only decompile 1.8.8 in Minecraft root folder
-- Open "decompile.bat" or "decompile.sh" and wait
-- Open Eclipse

 # Recompiling and packing jar
 - Open "recompile.bat" or "recompile.sh" and wait (don't pay attention to the server error)
 - Open "reobfuscate.bat" or "reobfuscate.sh" and wait (don't pay attention to the server error)